 - We may disclose your PHI for the purpose of research.
 We will only disclose your PHI for research purposes without your express authorization if the research protocol has been approved by a valid institutional review board or privacy board.

 - We may disclose your PHI to public health officials.

 - We may disclose your PHI to law enforcement officials for law enforcement purposes.

 - We may disclose your PHI to an appropriate governmental authority if we reasonably believe that you may be a victim of abuse, neglect, or domestic violence.

 - If we believe it is necessary to avert a serious threat to the health or safety of yourself or the public, we may disclose your PHI to a person or persons who we believe are reasonably able to prevent or lessen the threat.

-- We may disclose your PHI as a source of data for business planning and for certain marketing purposes.
+- We may disclose your PHI as a source of data for business planning.

 - We may use your PHI as a tool for quality assurance and continuous quality improvement.

 - We may disclose your PHI as required by federal and state laws and regulations.

 - We may disclose your PHI to a health oversight agency, such as the United States Department of Health and Human Services or an equivalent state agency, for purposes relating to the oversight of the health care system and government benefit programs such as Medicare.